L4D-Community-Team/Last-Stand-Refresh/README.md

 # Archived

+This Last Stand Refresh update repo is archive-only.

 See [our public repo](https://github.com/Tsuey/L4D2-Community-Update) and its [CODE_OF_CONDUCT.md](https://github.com/Tsuey/L4D2-Community-Update/blob/master/CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](https://github.com/Tsuey/L4D2-Community-Update/blob/master/CONTRIBUTING.md) for Issue and Pull Request submissions.

-This Last Stand Refresh update repo is archive-only.
+Note that the original shipment state of The Last Stand update map fix VScripts [can be found here](https://github.com/Tsuey/L4D2-Community-Update/tree/v1.0.0), and [here you can find all our merged changelogs](https://github.com/Tsuey/L4D2-Community-Update/blob/master/changelogs/The_Last_Stand_Update.md).